ShubhaPokharel/AboutJava/README.md

 1 - Open TextEdit and on the top left click on textEdit.

-2 - Open prefrences and change richText to PlainText.
-Remove all the options and go to Open Save.
+2 - Open prefrences and change richText to PlainText. uncheck all the boxes in "Options" and click on "Open Save" on the top right corner.

-3- Click on "Display HTML files as HTML code."
+3- Check the box in "Display HTML files as HTML code."

 4 - Make sure the document type is "HTML 4.01 Strict"

 5- Quit TextEdit and open it.

 6- Type the java code.
-Once you are done name is as the name of class.
+Once you are done name it as the name of class.

+7 - At the end put ".java"

+Ex: Main.java

+8 - Open terminal and type "ls"

+9- It will show you the lists.
+Then type in "cd Desktop"

+10- Type "ls"

+11 - Find your folder and type in "cd foldername".

+Ex: cd java

+12 - Type "ls"; it will show you the things you have in your folder

+13- Type "javac" and your file name

+Ex:
+ javac Main.java

+ 14 - If you have any errors it will display.
+If you dont it will be empty

+ 15 - To run the code type "java" and the class name which has your main method

+ Ex:

+  java Main

+       Your Done